mvp-rockets/backend-core/README.md

-CONTENTS OF THIS FILE
+## About The Project
 ---------------------
+### Introduction

- * Introduction : It is a sample project for nodejs. which can be used as a based for new project
+ It is a sample project for nodejs. which can be used as a based for new project
+### Requirements
+1. OS : Ubuntu 20.04.4 LTS
- * Requirements : Nodejs v16.15.1
+2. Nodejs v16.15.1
- * Step for setting new project.
+3. docker and docker-compose
+### Installation.

-                1. After cloning this project make sure name,description and version should be updated in package.json
+1. After cloning update name, description and version with your project details in package.json
+2. .env.dev and .env.test should be updated with your configuration.
+3. from the root directory execute ./start_api.sh dev

- * Maintainers : yash@napses.com
+### Maintainers : yash@napses.com